Why salting your driveway can harm plants, pets, and pavement

 Dangers to Plants and Animals

-Pamela Bennett, a horticulture professor at Ohio State University, claims that rock salt is the worst thing that plants can encounter.
-It affects them through their roots and foliage.
+Pamela Bennett, a horticulture professor at Ohio State University, says that rock salt is the worst thing plants can encounter.
+It affects plants through their roots and foliage.

 Salt seeps into the soil.
-When plants absorb salty water in the spring, it leads to the drying out of roots first, and then the leaves.
+When plants absorb salty water in the spring, their roots dry out first, then the leaves follow.
 Brown tips on leaves can indicate that the soil is too salty, according to Independent.

 Additionally, salt can land on the leaves of evergreen plants from mist and splashes.
-This issue is particularly prevalent on busy highways.
+This problem is especially common on busy highways.

 “When there’s a lot of salt on the highways, cars spray it around, and the wind carries it.
 On the leaves, this salt can cause something akin to burns,” explained Professor Bennett.